Barckwords

 Spence had once been a close friend of the other SwiftPad founder, Kip “Chubby” Rehain.
 He got sick every time that thought reared up, because he had turned down a place on the board of directors back when SwiftPad was little more than an idea.
 He had blown his billion-dollar chance and now he really didn’t want to revive the memory.

-The traffic on the 405 bridge over the river was backed up coming into town, as it usually was this early in the morning.
-Coming in, as Spence had gotten off the streetcar from the Max stop at Pioneer Square, he saw more young, very able-bodied refugees, two, three at a time, heading up the hill toward the tony enclave of Northwest Portland and beyond, into the vast primaeval Forest Park that overlooked the city.
+Coming into town, as Spence had gotten off the streetcar from the Max stop at Pioneer Square, he saw more young, very able-bodied refugees, two, three at a time, heading up the hill toward the tony enclave of Northwest Portland and beyond, into the vast primaeval Forest Park that overlooked the city.
 Some kind of concert, or Oregon Burning Man?
 Raining Man?
 Rain Man?

 Normally Spence would be pedaling into work on the Springwater Bike Corridor at this time, but this morning he had brought his bike in on the 6:30 am Trimet Blue Line train from Gresham City Hall to attend the new Creative Director’s ridiculously early meeting.
 What was the question?